dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 ### Publish to Azure

-See [Publish an ASP.NET Core web app to Azure App Service using Visual Studio](xref:tutorials/publish-to-azure-webapp-using-vs) for instructions on how to publish this app to Azure.
+For information on deploying to Azure, See [Create an ASP.NET Core web app in Azure](/azure/app-service/app-service-web-get-started-dotnet).
+You don't need to create a new app, start at [Launch the publish wizard](/azure/app-service/app-service-web-get-started-dotnet#launch-the-publish-wizard).

 Thanks for completing this introduction to Razor Pages.
 We appreciate feedback.
 [Get started with Razor Pages and EF Core](xref:data/ef-rp/intro) is an excellent follow up to this tutorial.